 On 27th June 2014 David was awarded the Diploma in Notarial Law and Practice Dip.Not.L. by the then Dean of the Faculty Jim Sexton in the presence of the Chief Justice Susan Denham.

-The whole Walsh family is focussed right now on the birth and development of grandchild Charlotte last year February 19th (before a certain prestigious family in a nearby country made the name common) and the promise (touch wood) of forthcoming further grandchildren for son Daire with wife Michelle Hodnett at about next Christmas and for daughter Sarah with husband Robert Kearns next April.
+The whole Walsh family is focussed right now on the development of grandchildren two year old Charlotte born 2014 February 19th (before a certain prestigious family in a nearby country made the name common AND received a copy of "the book"), Peter for son Daire with wife Michelle Hodnett born Christmas morning 2016 and the promise (touch wood) of forthcoming further grandchild for daughter Sarah with husband Robert Kearns next April 2017.

 How to find us

-David Walsh & Co offices are on the main street of Ranelagh village, almost opposite the Bank of Ireland, beside where Black Tie (and later Mutt Ugly - pet grooming) were for years, and directly opposite An Bhialann - restaurant.
+David Walsh & Co offices are on the main street of Ranelagh village, almost opposite the Bank of Ireland, beside the Bamboo, Ireland's oldest Chinese takeaway still on the go, beside where Black Tie and later Mutt Ugly - pet grooming, were for years, now newly opening OSLO, and directly opposite An Bhialann - restaurant.

 Parking is Pay&Display, immediately outside the door 10.00 to 3.00 Monday to Friday, so that we recommend appointmments at 10.00 precisely for thi=ose who can so organise their affairs.
 Arrive to a vacant street, park at will.
 It happens but once a day.
 For that reason we discourage appointmments before 10.00.
 Otherwise parking is available all through the working day in any side road nearby, the most convenient of which is Cullenswood Park or Sallymount Avenue opposite (shown red on the map), where generous parking is usually available.